MALABA

 Child

-The term “child marriage” covers marriages of persons under the
+term “child marriage” covers marriages of persons under the age

-age of 18 years.
-The minimum age of marriage was prescribed by the
+minimum age of marriage was prescribed by the Committee on the

-This was a result of the definition of “child” by Article 1 of
+was a result of the definition of “child” by Article 1 of the CRC

-the CRC which came into force on 2 September 1990.
-Article 1 of CRC
+which came into force on 2 September 1990.
+Article 1 of CRC defines

-defines “a child” to mean “every human being below the age of
+'a child' to mean “every human being below the age of eighteen

-eighteen years unless under the law applicable to the child, majority
+years unless under the law applicable to the child, majority is

 Section